Jelly-Pudding/StopSpam/README.md

   # Number of recent messages to check for similarity
   recent-messages-to-check: 15
   # Only check messages within this time window (in seconds)
-  time-window: 20
+  time-window: 80
   # Number of similar messages required before triggering spam detection
   repetition-threshold: 4

-# Warning messages shown to spammers (randomly selected)
+# Warning message shown to spammers
 warning-messages:
   - "Silence is a virtue"
   - "Even a fool who keeps silent is considered wise."
   - "Speak only if it improves upon the silence."
   - "Brevity is the soul of wit."
   - "Wise men speak because they have something to say; fools speak because they have to say something."
+  - "If you have nothing to say, say nothing."
+  - "The more you say, the less people remember."
+  - "You must be the other cat."

 # Timeout durations (in seconds) for repeated violations
 timeouts: